Complete Rules & Guidelines

 Illicit.
-Very few powers granted by the Dark Land can match the disgust Sadistic Tranference has earned.
+Very few powers granted by the Dark Land can match the disgust Sadistic Transference has earned.
 By maintaining a pointed finger at the target for a mere ten seconds, the Occlusionist drains the target of any remaining Threshold they may have and shares it with others they indicate.
 This endeavor is also unusual as it has multiple effects starting immediately.
 Upon pointing the finger (which must remain pointed the entire time), the user proclaims “Slow!” which causes the target to move as if in slow motion.
 Thereafter the Occlusionist begins a normal count to ten.
-At ten, the keyword changes to “Sadistic Tranference: Steal all Threshold!”
-The user must ask the target how much Threshold they had and then may dispurse that same amount to themselves and up to three others.
+At ten, the keyword changes to “Sadistic Transference: Steal all Threshold!”
+The user must ask the target how much Threshold they had and then may disperse that same amount to themselves and up to three others.
 If the user drops the pointed finger, is struck blind, or disabled; or if the target manages to get out of sight in the ten seconds, the endeavor fails.

 Keyword: Point finger at target, “Slow!”, ten second count, “Sadistic Transference: Steal all Threshold”

 Illicit.
 The next step from Wither Limb toward powers granted by the Dark Land, the user may now touch another’s unarmored torso with an ungloved hand and sap their life as if hit in the torso by one weapon strike.
 The wound may be healed normally.

 More than normal, the drósti has truly placed one foot inside the Veil and can gather information about it without use of a ritual.
 The drósti may request of Logistics some small bit of information pertaining to the Veil, spirits, or something else related to the world beyond this.
 The returned answer may be cryptic and seemingly random, but it will pertain to a current story.